dani-santos-code/image_uploader_api/README.md

 For protected routes, JWTs are integrated with the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package

-The User model is designed to allow for the storage of several tokens, so the user can keep the session live across differentdevices (e.g. phone, tablet, desktop, etc)
+The User model is designed to allow for the storage of several tokens, so the user can keep the session live across different devices (e.g. phone, tablet, desktop, etc)

+And endpoint for logging out of all sessions is also provided

+## Public Profile

+By using [toJSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toJSON) in our DB Object, data such as password is not exposed to endpoinst that have access our user object(`req.user`)